Examples of Protozoa with Detailed Characters & Pictures

 • The protozoa in humans reside in the red blood cells.

-• It eats up hemoglobin and converts it into a poisonous substance Haemozoin.
+• It eats up hemoglobin and converts it into the poisonous substance hemozoin.

 • When the RBC breaks down, the hemozoin is released, causing chills, headaches, and fever.

-• They have a cycle of 24 hours so, they break down the infected RBC and attack news one every 24 hours.
+• They have a cycle of 24 hours, so they break down the infected RBC and attack news every 24 hours.

 8. Trypanosoma gambiense